jakeiglasson/refurbished_laptop_marketplace/project_files/readme.md

 ## R19	Provide your database schema design

-DBML file supplied in docs
+DBML file supplied in docs and db folder inside src

 ## R20	Describe the way tasks are allocated and tracked in your project